ThePJB/kennoath.github.io/makesnake.md

     int yres = 480;

     // 1. first function you call to use SDL
-    // it returns some value < 0 if it failed to initialize, this is how we check and handle the error if (SDL_Init(SDL_INIT_VIDEO) < 0) {
+    // it returns some value < 0 if it failed to initialize
+    // this is how we check and handle the error if (SDL_Init(SDL_INIT_VIDEO) < 0) {
         printf("failed to initialize sdl %s\n", SDL_GetError());
         return 1;